 When you’re thirsty, do you drink oil?
 No, obviously, you drink water.
 So if this winter makes your skin feel patchy and tight, and oil-based products just aren’t doing the trick, look for products that will actually hydrate your skin.

 I personally love sheet masking at night to re-hydrate, then wearing an oil-based moisturizer in the morning.
-When buying a sheet mask, don’t look for “moisturizing” or or ones with “oil” in the title, look for “water replenishment” or “hydrating”.
+When buying a sheet mask, don’t look for “moisturizing” or ones with “oil” in the title, look for “water replenishment” or “hydrating”.
 You’ll be glowing in no time!

 For most of us, the cold air doesn’t just mess with our hair and skin: it can totally mess up our makeup game, too.
 If you find that any part of your face is flaking, make sure that you’re using a winter-specific primer.

 A primer is like a barrier between your skin and your makeup.
-It allows your skincare routine to work effectively, protect your skin from the outside environment, and provides a smooth, clean base for your makeup to lay on.
+It allows your skincare routine to work effectively, protects your skin from the outside environment, and provides a smooth, clean base for your makeup to lay on.
 Because most primers have silicone or dimethicone bases, we may think they feel “heavy” in the summer—but by the time winter rolls around, our face could really use that extra cushion.

 Look for primers that have “hydrating”, “smoothing”, and “anti-aging” benefits.
 These will work best for the dry skin that’s causing your makeup to look flaky and patchy.
 When you test them out, look for “slip”: that’s an industry word for how smoothly a primer feels on your hand.
 The more slip, the more it’ll protect your makeup from patchy grossness.